GDD-Nantes/FedShop/README.md

 pip install -r requirements.txt
 ```

-# Generate datasets and queries
+## FedShop Data Generator

+The Fedshop Data Generator is defined as three  [WatDiv](https://dsg.uwaterloo.ca/watdiv/) template models in [experiments/bsbm/model](experiments/bsbm/model/).
+These models follows the [BSBM](http://wbsg.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) specification as close as possible.
+Using WatDiv models allows to change the schema easily through the configuration file [`experiments/bsbm/config.yaml`](experiments/bsbm/config.yaml)

 Most of the parameters of FedShop are set in [`experiments/bsbm/config.yaml`](experiments/bsbm/config.yaml).
 It includes the number of products to generate, the number of vendors and rating sites.

+Basic statistics about the default configuration of FedShop are available in the [jupyter notebook](Realistic_Synthetic_Federated.ipynb)

+## Generate datasets and queries

-Once set, you can launch the generation of the FedShop benchmark with:
+Once `config.yaml` properly set, you can launch the generation of the FedShop benchmark with:

 ```bash
 python rsfb/benchmark.py generate experiments/bsbm/config.yaml  [OPTIONS]